 Seminars in progress

 In this intermediate to advanced seminar, we carefully study the classical gestalt therapy model through a critical reading of key sections that I select from of the 1951 founding text, Gestalt Therapy, Excitement and Growth in the Human Personality, by Fritz Perls, Ralph Hefferline, and Paul Goodman.

 Each seminar meets for 90 minutes approximately every other week for 8 sessions and then resumes for another 8 week, focusing on aspects of theory/practice that emerged in the previous seminar.
-New members will join the seminar in October, 2016.
 The seminar is open to intermediate and advanced clinicians.
 Contact me if you are interested.